maslovhustle/miniframe/README.md

 flexboxgrid.css ( https://github.com/kristoferjoseph/flexboxgrid )
 and some my styles.

-1. ol U can see demo in public/index.html
+1. U can see demo in public/index.html
-2. ol Initial css files are in public/styles/
+2. Initial css files are in public/styles/
-3. ol Also u can inspect code and watch mode details of styles.
+3. Also u can inspect code and watch mode details of styles.

 #### <i>Text styles</i>